-McCollough Scholars begin and finish with a 1 credit hour convocation course, in the fall semester of freshman year and in the spring semester of senior year.
-This is a series of bi-weekly readings and talks.
+McCollough Scholars begins and finish with a 1 credit hour convocation course, in the Fall Semester of the first year and in the Spring Semester of the third year.
+This is a series of weekly talks by leaders in the medical field.
 McCollough Scholars will gather to listen to a speaker and discuss cutting-edge research.
 (2 credit hours)

-There is a two-part Foundations course beginning in spring semester of freshman year and continuing into the fall semester of sophomore year.
+There is a two-part Foundations course in the Fall and Spring Semesters of the first year in the program.
 (6 credit hours)